jjuback/gc-excelviewer/README.md

 For .tsv and .tab files, a tab delimiter is assumed.
 For plain text files with different extensions, open the file in an editor and execute the `CSV: Open Preview` command from the command palette.

+> *CSV files only*: To specify a secondary sort column, hold the `Shift` key while clicking its column header.
+To undo sorting for a column, hold the `Ctrl` key while clicking its column header.
+Alternatively, you can use the `CSV: Clear Preview State` command to remove all sort/filter criteria for the current file.

 ## Excel Usage
 For files with an .xlsx or .xlsm extension, use the explorer context menu or editor title menu to invoke the `Open Preview` command.
 The contents of the file will be displayed in a [FlexSheet](http://demos.wijmo.com/5/Angular/FlexSheetExplorer/FlexSheetExplorer/#/intro) control.
 If multiple sheets are present, use the controls at the bottom of the view for navigation.